MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Mailbox.md

 ### -Alias
 The Alias parameter specifies the Exchange alias (also known as the mail nickname) for the recipient.
 This value identifies the recipient as a mail-enabled object, and shouldn't be confused with multiple email addresses for the same recipient (also known as proxy addresses).
 A recipient can have only one Alias value.

-The value of Alias can contain letters, numbers and the characters !, #, $, %, &, ', \*, +, -, /, =, ?, ^, \_, \`, {, |, } and ~.
+The value of Alias can contain letters, numbers and the characters: ``! # $ % & ' * + - / = ? ^ _ ` { | } ~``.
 Periods (.) are allowed, but each period must be surrounded by other valid characters (for example, help.desk).
 Unicode characters from U+00A1 to U+00FF are also allowed.
 The maximum length of the Alias value is 64 characters.

-When you create a recipient without specifying an email address, the Alias value you specify is used to generate the primary email address (\<alias\>@\<domain\>).
+When you create a recipient without specifying an email address, the Alias value you specify is used to generate the primary email address (`alias@domain`).
 Supported Unicode characters are mapped to best-fit US-ASCII text characters.
 For example, U+00F6 (ö) is changed to oe in the primary email address.

 If you don't use the Alias parameter when you create a recipient, the value of a different required parameter is used for the Alias property value: